-Avcomm' switch has DHCP Server Function that will provide a new IP address to DHCP Client.
+AVCOMM' switch has DHCP Server Function that will provide a new IP address to DHCP Client.
 After enable DHCP Server function, set up the Network IP address for the DHCP server IP address, Subnet Mask, Default Gateway address and Lease Time for client.
-Below is the DHCP Server Setting interface escription of the columns is as below: TERMS DESCRIPTION Global Select to Enable or Disable to activate and deactivate DHCP Setting Server function.
-Address Add address pool to local DHCP Server.
-Pool Add Select the IP address/mask in Activated Subnet and Click "Add".
-After applied, you can see the new Pool in Address Pool List.
-Address Choose the address pool setting that has been entered.
-Pool List You can "Delete" it in the list.
-Pool Add address pool name to local DHCP Server Name Network Enter the starting IP addresses for the DHCP server's IP assignment.
+Below is the DHCP Server Setting interface

+TERMS DESCRIPTION Global Setting Select to Enable or Disable to activate and deactivate DHCP Server function.
+Address Pool Add Add address pool to local DHCP Server Address Pool List Choose the address pool setting that has been entered Network Enter the starting IP addresses for the DHCP server's IP assignment.
 Mask Assign the subnet mask for the IP address here.
-Default Enter the ending IP addresses for the DHCP server's IP Gateway assignment.
+Default Gateway Enter the ending IP addresses for the DHCP server's IP assignment.
+Lease Time The maximum length of time for the IP address lease.
+Enter the Lease time in minutes.
+(Lease Time range: 60-31536000 seconds)